ticianavalle/2016goals/README.md

 1. Rise of the Tomb Raider
 2. Life is Strange
 3. Limbo
-4. Witcher 2 - Assassins of Kings
+4. The Witcher 2 - Assassins of Kings *playing
-5. The Beatles Rock Band
+5. The Beatles Rock Band *playing

 -------------------